 James’ costs work spans most areas of legal practice.
 He is equally at home considering the multitude of issues which can arise from general common law cases such as personal injury, landlord and tenant and contractual disputes through to commercial cases involving multimillion pound international disputes, intellectual property infringement and insurance indemnity disputes.
 James’ consideration of numerous cases over the years has given him a great insight into the practices of both common law and commercial solicitors.

-In the clinical negligence sphere James acts for both Claimants and Defendants albeit with a strong geographical split, acting mainly for Claimants in England and Defendants in Wales.
 Given his experience over many years James is familiar with most areas of medical specialism.
 Given the amount of costs that can be in issue in a claim it is perhaps unsurprisingly that instructing solicitors appreciate his costs expertise.

 Examples of cases that James has been instructed in can be found under the relevant practice section.